piano-miles/SPANet/docs/TTH.md

 # Semi-Leptonic `ttH` Example Guide

 Semi-leptonic `ttH` presents an opportunity to display a more complicated event topology, with multiple types of inputs and outputs.
-This is guide builds upon the `ttbar` example by displaying some more complex features.
+This guide builds upon the `ttbar` example by displaying some more complex features.

 ## Event `.yaml` File